 PART 1 1

 Definitions and Interpretation 1

 Definitions and Interpretation 1

 PART 2 2

-aw Society Administration 2
+Law Society Administration 2

 Head Office 2

 Seal of the Society 2

 Officers of the Society 2

 Fiscal Year 2

 Auditors 2

 Signing Authority 3

 Appointment of Representative to Other Organizations 3

 PART 3 4

-Elections 4
+Benchers and Officers 4

-A. Election of Benchers 4
+A. Election and Appointment of Benchers 4

+Rules 4

+Terms of Office 4

 Division of Saskatchewan into Electoral Divisions 4

 Election Date 4

-Qualification as Candidate 5
+Qualification as Candidate 4

 Nomination of Candidates 5

 Acclamation 5

+Appointment in Case of Vacancy 5

 Voter List 5

 Error in Voter List 6

 Entitlement to Vote 6

 Voting Procedure 6

 Rejection of Ballot Papers 7

 Counting of Votes 7

 Declaration of Candidates Elected 7

-Election Record and Disclosure of Votes Received 7
+Election Record and Disclosure of Votes Received 8

 Review by Review Committee 8

 New Lawyer Bencher 8

+B. Officers 9

+Term of Office 9

+Ceasing to Hold Office S

-B. Election of President 8
+Election of Vice-President-elect g

-Election Date 8

 Qualification as Candidate g

 Acclamation g

-Entitlement to Vote Ç
+Entitlement to Vote g

-Scrutineers
+Scrutineers 10

-Voting Procedure g
+Voting Procedure 10

 Declaration of Candidate Elected 10

-Term of Office 10

-Vacancy 10

-C. Election of Vice-President 10

-Election Date 10

-Procedure 10

-Vacancy 10
+Vacancy 11

-D. General 1C
+D. General 11

-Date falling on Saturday, Sunday or other Holiday 10
+Date falling on Saturday, Sunday or other Holiday 11

-Interruption of Web Service 1C
+Interruption of Web Service 11

 Extension of Dates 11

 PART 4 12

 Meetings of the Society 12

 Annual General Meeting 12

 Member Resolutions at an Annual General Meeting 12

 Special General Meeting 12

 Effect of Member Resolutions at General Meetings 13

 Procedure at General Meetings 13

 PART 5 15

 Bencher Meetings 15

 Time and Place 15

 Special Meetings of the Benchers 15

 Procedure at Meetings of the Benchers 15

 Reimbursement for Bencher Expenses 16

 Remuneration of Benchers 17

 Bencher Suspension and Removal from Office 17

 PART 6 18

 Committees 18

 Establishment 18

 Membership 18

 Duties 19

 Quorum 19

 Majority Decisions 19

 Procedures 19

 PART 7 20